 This guide explains how to add text to Teleprompter Automatic and prepare it for reading.
-Use it when you need to create a script from scratch, organize scripts in folders, import a supported file, or adjust text before opening the reader.
+Use it when you need to create a script from scratch, organize scripts in folders, import a supported file, convert a PDF script into readable text, or adjust text before opening the reader.

 Create a blank script